 NEON end users commonly ask how quickly new data will be published after it is collected, and whether and when data will be available in the future.
 NEON began full operations in May 2019.
 Data collection during construction began at different times for every data product and every site, and data pipelines were built in parallel with early data collection.
-As a consequence, current data availability varies by site and by data product, and a few data products still have a backlog of data waiting to be processed.
+As a consequence, current data availability varies by site and by data product.

 Data availability can depend on the expected sampling frequency and timing for any given data product throughout a year, as well as how long it might take for data to go from the point of collection through the data processing pipelines and finally to the portal for use.
 In general, for automated instrument data, this process will take less time than for observational sampling.
 Below, we explain some of the processes and limiting factors that affect data availability for each data collection system.